knockout/knockout/README.md

 Or, if you want to run the specs in a browser (e.g., for debugging), simply open `spec/runner.html` in your browser.

-Or, for Node.js developers using the npm package, you can run `npm test`.

 ##License

 MIT license - [http://www.opensource.org/licenses/mit-license.php](http://www.opensource.org/licenses/mit-license.php)